 - hold a valid payment card;

-- hold a valid driver’s license issued by a state in the United States that has not been suspended, revoked, expired, surrendered, withdrawn, and that is not otherwise invalid for any reason; and
+- hold a valid driver’s license issued by a state in the United States which license has not been suspended, revoked, expired, surrendered, withdrawn, and that is not otherwise invalid for any reason; and

 - have a driving history that meets our requirements, which includes having no major driving infractions.

 We will endeavor to respond to your Membership Application promptly.
 You understand that you will not automatically become a GIG Member upon your completion of the Membership Application and/or your satisfaction of the Eligibility Criteria.
 We may or may not approve your Membership Application in our sole discretion.
+You will be notified if your Membership Application is approved.
 We may also revoke your Membership at any time in our sole discretion.

 2. Other Information

 We will also ask you to provide the following as part of your Membership Application and periodically thereafter:

 - a picture of yourself taken with your cell phone; and

 - a picture of your current and valid driver’s license.